carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

 In this circumstance LLVM would leave the MIR as shown above.
 Were we to move the DBG_VALUE of virtual register %7 upwards with the SUB32rr, we would re-order assignments and introduce a new state of the program.
-Wheras with the solution above, the debugger will see one fewer combination of variable values, because ``!3`` and ``!5`` will change value at the same time.
+Whereas with the solution above, the debugger will see one fewer combination of variable values, because ``!3`` and ``!5`` will change value at the same time.
 This is preferred over misrepresenting the original program.